hengzzzhou/hengzzzhou.github.io/content/authors/admin/_index.md

   #  link: uploads/transcript.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'yuchenfan48@gmail.com'
+email: 'hengzzzhou@gmail.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 I am currently pursuing my undergraduate degree in at Beijing University of Posts and Telecommunications.
-I am interested in Artificial Intelligence, espeicially NLP and LLMs.
-I have several research experiences in Tsinghua University around LLMs and I am finding a **PhD** position.
-For further information or collaboration opportunities, feel free to reach out to me at yuchenfan48@gmail.com.
+I am interested in Artificial Intelligence, espeicially AI4SCI.
+I have several research experiences in Tsinghua University and I am finding a **PhD** position.
+For further information or collaboration opportunities, feel free to reach out to me at hengzzzhou@gmail.com.
 {style="text-align: justify;"}